wiljdaws/Flesh-Wound/README.md

       - `https://www.finance.yahoo.com`
    - Extracts links and tables from the page.
       - It saves unique links to a file named `endpoints.txt`
-         - within a directory named after the specified base (website).
+         - Saves to a directory named after the specified base (website).
       - The spider follows internal links on the page to other pages
-         - recursively collects links.
+         - Recursively collects links.
       - It also looks for tables on the page
-         - uses CSS selectors
+         - Uses CSS selectors
             - `table` and `div.data-table`
-            - extracts tabular data.
+            - Extracts tabular data.
       - Extracted tabular data is saved to the tables folder.

 ### File Structure